mantidproject/mantid/dev-docs/source/Testing/VSI/VSITesting.rst

 --------------

 #.
 Load the script SXD_NaCl.py in MantidPlot.
 Run it.
 #.
 This should load a workspace called QLab.
-Right-click this workspace and choose 'Show VSI simple interface'.
+Right-click this workspace and choose 'Show Vates simple interface'.
 #.
 This should open the VSI window.
 Like the picture below.
 Check that all tabs are present.

 .. figure:: ../../images/vsi.png